Loewner Theory for Bernstein functions II: applications to inhomogeneous continuous-state branching processes: Time-inhomogeneous branching processes

 where $\phi$ is the branching mechanism of the process~$(Z_t)$, i.e.\ the infinitesimal generator of the one-parameter semigroup $(v_t)$ formed by the Laplace exponents $v_t(\theta)=-\log \mathbb E^{(0,1)}[e^{-\theta Z_t}]$.

-In fact, the above condition~\eqref{EQ_conserv-cond} can be easily deduced from a general result on the relationships between the boundary fixed points of a one-parameter semigroup and the boundary behaviour of its Koenigs function, see \cite{CoDiPo06} or \cite[\S13.6]{BCD-Book}.
-Unfortunately, there does not seem to be known any analogous results for (reverse) evolution families, unless we restrict consideration to boundary \emph{regular} fixed points.
+In fact, the above condition~\eqref{EQ_conserv-cond} can be easily deduced from a general result on the relationships between the boundary fixed points of a one-parameter semigroup and the boundary behaviour of its Koenigs function, see \cite{CoDiPo04} or \cite[\S13.6]{BCD-Book}.
+Unfortunately, there does not seem to be known any analogous results for (reverse) evolution families, unless we restrict consideration to boundary \emph{regular} fixed points (\textsl{BRFP} for short; see Appendix~\ref{App-Fixed} or \cite[Sect.\,2.3]{GHP} for the precise definition).
 As a result, in the time-inhomogeneous setting, the possibility to characterize conservative branching processes by a condition similar to~\eqref{EQ_conserv-cond} is rather unclear.

 Instead, we discuss the condition of finite mean, which implies the conservativeness.
-Finite mean is commonly assumed for time-homogeneous branching processes~\cite{Li11} and can be well characterized.
+Finite mean is commonly assumed for time-homogeneous branching processes~\cite{Li22} and can be well characterized.
 Even in the time-inhomogeneous case, we are able to completely characterize finite mean in terms of Herglotz vector fields.
-With $v_{s,t}(0)$, $v'_{s,t}(0)$, $\phi(0,s)$, $\phi'(0,s)$ understood as limits for~$\theta\to0^+$, see~\eqref{EQ_BF-limits} and Remark~\ref{RM-HVF-limits}, our result can be stated as follows.
+With $v_{s,t}(0)$, $v'_{s,t}(0)$, $\phi(0,s)$, $\phi'(0,s)$ understood as limits for~${\theta\to0^+}$, which exist by monotonicity, our result can be stated as follows.